-The Early Intervention Ongoing Service Coordinator (OSC) or the Committee on Preschool Special Education (CPSE) Chairperson will also be informed of the attendance issue and the plan.
+The Early Intervention Ongoing Service Coordinator (OSC), Committee on Preschool Special Education (CPSE) or Committee on Special Education (CSE) Chairperson will also be informed of the attendance issue and plan.

-If your child will not be available for therapy for three weeks or more, a conversation is necessary with your therapist and the CPSE Chairperson or the OSC to determine whether or not services can be continued with CAFL.
-Once the child is available to resume therapy, the family must notify the OSC or CPSE Chairperson who must contact CAFL's Intake Department.
+If your child will not be available for therapy for three weeks or more, a conversation is necessary with your therapist and the CPSE, CSE Chairperson or the OSC to determine whether or not services can be continued with CAFL.
+Once the child is available to resume therapy, the family must notify the OSC, CPSE or CSE Chairperson who must contact CAFL's Intake Department.
 If CAFL still has provider availability, services may resume.
-If not, the family will need to work with the OSC or CPSE Chairperson to find a new agency to provide therapy services.
+If not, the family will need to work with the OSC, CPSE or CSE Chairperson to find a new agency to provide therapy services.